-Without called and passionate leadership, the church cannot grow.
+Without called and passionate leadership, the church cannot sustain and grow.
 The calling put a leader into the service and the passion sustains them in the leadership.
 God always uses people to lead the people.
 God called Patriarchs, prophets, kings, and other laypeople to lead people in His path.
 Though the role of leadership is quite challenging.
 It needs a lot of commitment and endurance in hardship.
-McIntosh says, "Your passion is admirable, but you will be faced with unseen hazards that must be removed or avoided before you can proceed."
-McIntosh claims, "To a great extent, a fruitful ministry hinges on the heart of the pastor.
+The role of committed leaders is vital in the ministry.
+McIntosh rightly asserts, "To a great extent, a fruitful ministry hinges on the heart of the pastor.
 If a church is to capture the heart of its community, Christ must first capture the heart of the pastor."
 Similarly, first-generation leadership has played a vital role in the church growth of Nepal.

 Soon after the entering gospel, the Panchayat Regime, propounded by King Mahendra Shah established in Nepal in 1961.
 It was a 30-year-long system in Nepal.
 It was a period of persecution for the churches and Christian believers and leaders.
 During that period Christianity was targeted and made a state enemy.
 They suffered for the Gospel, but they did not leave the ministry of the Gospel.
 Rongong says, "But this persecution turned out to be a boon for the Nepali churches ...
 Places of persecution and jail became the mission field.
 Many were converted in jail."

 Active Laity in Evangelism

-Rongong makes important arguments about the history and development of churches in Nepal.
-Rongong rightly points out the fact that lay believers were actively involved in evangelism,
+When the gospel reentered in Nepal in 1951, missionaries and lay leaders were active.
+Similarly new believers were also excited to share the Gospel to their family, friends, and neighbors.
+Rongong, a founder of the NIM Gyaneshwor Church, asserts:

 Most of the church members actively participate in evangelizing.
 Usually, they share their testimonies with their own family members and/or friends ...
 Transformation in personal life after becoming a Christian; healing from sickness after being prayed for, are often the reasons people come to believe.

-Rongong gives accounts of how the early churches in Nepal were planted and grew.
-Rongong asserts, "Almost all the churches have similar beginnings which follow a similar pattern."
-Regarding the church planting movement in Nepal, Rongong claims,
+Rongong further says, "Almost all the churches have similar beginnings which follow a similar pattern."
+Regarding the church planting movement in Nepal, Rongong says,

 People in the villages hear the Gospel either from their relatives or a preacher assigned by the churches.
 Some of them believe and accept.
 A nucleus of believers begins meetings in someone's residence for fellowship.
 As the number of believers grows they establish a church.
 In some cases leaders from nearby districts or villages assist them in the establishment of the church ...
 Usually, the priority of the church is to own its own building.
 Since that takes time, services are held in rented rooms or rooms loaned by church members.

+These observations show that there has been a big role of active lay believers.
+Strong leadership encourages believers to take initiative, and effective discipleship equips them to serve as authentic witnesses.

 Social Structure